 We’re always looking for volunteers to spread the word about OFG by leading garden walks, tabling at events, fundraising, promoting events through social media…the list goes on!
 Let us know how you can help.
-Contact OFG Program Coordinator, Robert Nieto, at email@example.com.
+Contact the OFG Program Coordinator at firstname.lastname@example.org.

 Find a Trained Professional

 Looking for a qualified landscape professional in your area?
 Find a Watershed Wise Landscape Professional in your area.

 Articles Featuring Local Ocean Friendly Gardens and Gardeners

 - PACIFIC HORTICULTURE Magazine Spring 2014 Ocean Friendly Gardening